Program Resident Education

 Yes.
 A PGY1 and PGY3 are paired together for the 2-week elective, working under the supervision of Ultrasound faculty.
 The PGY1 benefits from the additional experienced bedside teaching/mentorship from the PGY3, while the PGY3 advances his/her educational skill and portfolio.
 As part of this elective, the PGY3 may schedule elective days such as TEE simulation and echo case review.
 There is also a bi-weekly evening Google Hangout lecture.

 Is there an US elective?

 Yes.
 There is also a longitudinal Ultrasound Scholarly Track

 Number of Residents who went on to become US fellows:

 3 (from the Classes of 2016 and 2018, plus 1 applying this year)

 Number of hours Hands-on (i.e. scan shifts)

 Fellows are expected to perform at least 4 hours of scanning per week.
+This may decrease later in the year.
 Ultrasound faculty have dedicated protected time to join the Fellow.

 Number of hours Image Review

 2 hours per week with the Ultrasound Faculty 2 hours per month during Resident Ultrasound Rounds